ninasokolov8/tweet_generator/README.md

 4. **Using the Twitt Generator:**

    - Open your web browser and navigate to http://localhost:3000 (the frontend).
-   - You can use the Twitt Generator interface to generate tweets by filling out the form and clicking the "Generate Tweet" button.
+   - You can use the Tweet Generator interface to generate tweets by filling out the form and clicking the "Generate Tweet" button.

-5. **Enjoy using the Twitt Generator!**
+5. **Enjoy using the Tweet Generator!**

 ### Running the Setup Script (Windows, macOS, Linux)